 One of the difficulties which was initially faced by such persons was that if he earns any interest income (particularly in a proprietorship firm) then that would have been deemed to be a supply against service under GST and therefore, any registered person receiving interest income in course of furtherance of business shall be deemed to be supplying services.
 Thus, such registered person shall not be eligible for opting composition scheme.
-To overcome such difficulties an order was passed, The Central Goods and Services Tax (Removal of Difficulties) Order No. 01/2017-Central Tax, dated 13.10.2017 to clarify as under:
+To overcome such difficulties the Central Goods and Services Tax [Removal of Difficulties Order No. 01/2017-Central Tax, dated 13.10.2017] was issued to clarify as under:

-"(i) it is hereby clarified that if a person supplies goods and/ or services referred to in clause (b) of paragraph 6 of Schedule II of the said Act and also supplies any exempt services including services by way of extending deposits, loans or advances in so far as the consideration is represented by way of interest or discount, the said person shall not be
+"(i) it is hereby clarified that if a person supplies goods and/ or services referred to in clause (b) of Paragraph 6 of Schedule II of the said Act and also supplies any exempt services including services by way of extending deposits, loans or advances in so far as the consideration is represented by way of interest or discount, the said person shall not be ineligible for the composition scheme under section 10 subject to the fulfilment of all other conditions specified therein: